 Why the Mind Matters in Poker

-Poker is a mental game, up there with chess and eSports, and for the last nine years I’ve helped thousands of poker players improve their mental game.
-As a mental game coach I’ve worked with over 500 poker players hailing from 45 countries, including some of the best players in the game, and I wrote two highly acclaimed books, The Mental Game of Poker 1 and 2.
+Poker is a mental game, up there with chess and eSports, and for the last nine years I’ve helped thousands of poker players improve their mental game through my poker mind coach academy.
+As a mental game coach, I’ve worked with over 500 poker players hailing from 45 countries, including some of the best players in the game, and I wrote two highly acclaimed books, The Mental Game of Poker 1 and 2.
 I did all of this while not being very good at poker.

 Dealing with Pressure Cooker Situations

 When I got into poker back in 2007, I was lucky enough to meet a former professional golfer turned poker player who helped me understand poker at a high level.
 I came from the golf world as an aspiring pro myself, but in college I kept choking under the pressure of major national events.
 I still managed to earn All-American honors three times in division three, an award given to the best collegiate golfers, but on the biggest stage my game would crumble.
 I’m not one to just try something I didn’t really believe I could do, so rather than turn pro I pursued a Master’s degree in Counseling Psychology and became licensed as a traditional therapist.
 I wanted to learn the skills to correct the cause of the mental game issues that I and other golfers faced, and figured I’d either solve my issues and play professional golf or I’d have a career as a poker mind coach.
 Turns out I got both.